panosoft/chronicle/README.md

 Reports can take the form of a simple [Function](#function) or a [Module](#module) that exports a Function.

-They are run by Chronicle [`Press`](#press) which returns static HTML content that can be visually rendered by a browser or other third party HTML renderers.
+They are run by Chronicle which returns static HTML content that can be visually rendered by a browser or any other third party HTML renderers.

 <a name="module"/>
 ### Module